The Longest Current Snapchat Streak

 Keeping Score of the Highest Streaks

-So here’s the thing about keeping track of Snapchat streaks: the lack of any sort of official Snapchat scoreboard means there’s no way to keep track of who really has the highest Snap streak out in the world.
-Until Snapchat creates an automatically populated board within the app—and there’s no confirmation or hint this will ever happen—all we can go by is what’s listed on the web by Snapchat users who voluntarily post their Snap streaks using screen capture software on their iPhone or Android device.
+So here’s the thing about keeping track of Snapchat streaks: the lack of an official Snapchat scoreboard means there’s no way to track who really has the highest Snap streak out in the world.
+Until Snapchat creates an automatically populated board within the app, and there’s no confirmation or hint this will ever happen, all we can go by is what’s listed on the web by Snapchat users who voluntarily post their Snap streaks using screen capture software on their iPhone or Android device.

 Because users are constantly sending their scores in at different times, we are only listing the scores set as of the day posted in our comments, as we can’t accurately assume that the streak continued to grow without being lost.
 In the cases of ties, we posted the oldest number first and continued through the most recent.
 We’ve also linked to the corresponding comment.

-Here’s our current record holders so far, as of September 12th, 2021.
+Here are our current record holders as of April 19, 2022.

 - Arthur and Filippa, 2,146 (March 4th, 2021)

 - Jeff and Teresa, 2,071 (March 10th, 2021)